 In relation to the Root Zone Management Process Administrator role that is currently performed by NTIA, the CWG recommends that this role is discontinued post-transition.
 As a result of this discontinuation the CWG recommends:

-Changes to the Root Zone Content and the associated Whois database.
+Changes to the Root Zone Content and the associated WHOIS database.

-Post-transition no authorization for TLD change requests is needed.
+Post-transition, no authorization for TLD change requests is needed.
 As such there is a need to:

 Ensure that the transaction software and associated processes and procedures used by IANA and the Root Zone Maintainer (currently Verisign) to request and process changes no longer require NTIA approval.